 Have a Rewarding Career in Flooring Technology

 The flooring industry has been an unexplored option for many individuals seeking a trade qualification.
-Flooring technicians are in high-demand and the volume of work available has the potential to offer a long and rewarding career for those with the right attitude and skillset.
+Flooring Technicians are in high-demand and the volume of work available has the potential to offer a long and rewarding career for those with the right attitude and skillset.

 - learn on-site with your employer as you develop your practical skill-set

-- choose from the various disciplines of Flooring Technology including; Carpet, Timber, Vinyl, or a combination General Stream
+- choose from the various disciplines of Flooring Technology including Carpet, Timber, Vinyl, or a combination General Stream

 - receive ongoing payment while studying your apprenticeship based on industry award rates.

 MSF30813 Certificate III in Flooring Technology

-- Communicate in the Workplace
+- Communicate in the Workplace (MSMSUP102)

-- Work in a Team
+- Work in a Team (MSMSUP106)

-- Plan and cost flooring technology work
+- Plan and cost flooring technology work (MSFFL3052)

-- Establish and maintain a safe flooring technology work environment
+- Establish and maintain a safe flooring technology work environment (MSFFL3053)

-- Make measurements and calculations
+- Make measurements and calculations (MSFGN2001)

-- Read and interpret work documents
+- Read and interpret work documents (MSFGN3001)

-- Handle dangerous goods/hazardous substances.
+- Handle dangerous goods/hazardous substances (TLID2003)

-To register your interest please call Nathan Quinn on 0497-008-196
+To register your interest please call Sonya at the Australian Flooring Alliance on 0497 008 196